mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_15-1.png" width="672" />

-### Figure 6.16: Edge Binarization{#Figure_6_16}
+### Figure 6.16: Edge Binarization{- #Figure_6_16}

 Fig. 6.16.
-These networks all show the same data based on similarity scores among sites in the U.S. Southwest (ca. A.D.
-1350-1400) but each has a different cutoff for binarization.
+These networks all show the same data based on similarity scores among sites in the U.S. Southwest (ca. AD 1350–1400) but each has a different cutoff for binarization.

 The following chunk of code uses [ceramic similarity data from the SWSN database](data/Figure6_16.Rdata) and defines three different cutoff thresholds for defining edges.